 - Etc …

-So you can customize your approaches, for example:
+So you can customize your prospecting approaches.
+For example:

-I saw that you were a business developer around Bordeaux.
+I saw that you were a business developer near Bordeaux.
 How do you find your customers, being in the wine and spirits sector?
-I would be delighted to discuss it with you and to know your favorite Bordeaux. “
+I would be delighted to discuss it with you and to know your favorite ‘Bordeaux’. “